midnightntwrk/midnight-architecture/proposals/0014-compact-syntax-changes.md

 Proposals: [TODO: select one of these and describe it.

-* `map add(v0, v1)` and `fold add(0, v0)`: they are unary prefx operators that
+* `map add(v0, v1)` and `fold add(0, v0)`: they are unary prefix operators that
   have higher precedence than circuit/witness application.

-* `add.map(v0, v1)` and `add.fold(0, v0)`: they are "methods" on circuits.
+Note that in most languages, nothing has higher precedence than application except perhaps member select (the "dot" operator).

 * `v0.map(add, v1)` and `v0.fold(add, 0)`: they are methods on vectors.
 This
   closely matches TypeScript.

+* `add.map(v0, v1)` and `add.fold(0, v0)`: they are "methods" on circuits.

-There's probably only a small number of such combinators that we will need to provide, but there might be others than these two.
+There's probably only a small number of such higher-order combinators that we will need to provide, but there might be others than these two.
 The second and third proposals above mean that adding more of them is not a breaking change.]

 ## Proposed Rollout Plan